Carlos Manuel de Céspedes: Personal life

-His portrait was on the 10 pesos bills in Cuba until 1960 when it was moved to the 100 pesos bill.
-A municipality in Camagüey Province, Carlos M. de Cespedes was named after him.
+His portrait was on the 10 pesos bill in Cuba until 1960, when it was moved to the 100 pesos bill.
+A municipality in Camagüey Province, Carlos M. de Céspedes was named after him.
+In 1926, the Order of Carlos Manuel de Céspedes was created and named in his honour; until 1978, it was the seniormost Cuban order for merit.